edithturn/42-silicon-valley-netwhat/README.md

 everyday life.

 **Before to Start**
-Study the topics described below.
-To start the quiz execute the following command:
+Study study the section **"Basic Concepts"**, the topics described below.
+When you're ready start with your training:

+:fish: :dragon_face:

 ```python
 python nwtwhat_app.py
 ```

-## Basic Concepts
+## Basic Concepts :books:
 First of all, you should know a few things:

 ### 1. What is an IP address?